idiap/bob/doc/CxxCoreErrorReporting.rst

 exception throwing.
 If you are unsure on how to classify your problems, please read :ref:`case-study` bellow.

-Exceptions in bob are arranged in an exception tree, all inheriting from ``bob::core::Exception``, which in turn inherits from ``std::exception``.
+Exceptions in |project| are arranged in an exception tree, all inheriting from ``bob::core::Exception``, which in turn inherits from ``std::exception``.
 You should not throw a ``bob::core::Exception`` ever.
-They are there just to provide a convenient way to catch any non-covered bob exceptions in a try/catch clause.
+They are there just to provide a convenient way to catch any non-covered |project| exceptions in a try/catch clause.
 If you want to report a specific problem in your code, that you think may be solvable upstream, you can inherit from ``bob::core::Exception`` to make your problem specific: